On the classical solution for the steady triple-deck equations: Introduction

 This paper is organized as follows.
-First, in Section 2, we characterize the functional spaces used in the analysis of the triple-deck equations and derive key a priori estimates, including weighted Sobolev norms for vorticity and displacement.
-Subsequently, Section 3 focuses on the linearized problem of the triple-deck system.
-By decomposing the linearized equations into well-posed subproblems (e.g., boundary-value problems for the Airy equation), we construct solutions to the linearized system and establish quantitative bounds on their regularity.
-Thereafter, in Section 4, we apply these linear estimates to prove the main result (Theorem \ref{Main thm0}) via a fixed-point iteration scheme, establishing the existence and uniqueness of solutions to the full nonlinear triple-deck equations.
-Finally, we present an appendix, which provides a rigorous formal derivation of the complete triple-deck system, including asymptotic matching conditions between the viscous sublayer, main layer, and upper layer.
-We also present explicit solutions for the upper and main layers, demonstrating their dependence on the viscous sublayer solution.
-This appendix reinforces the self-contained nature of the mathematical framework.
+First, in Section 2, we characterize the functional spaces used in the analysis of the triple-deck equations and derive key nonlinear estimates, including weighted Sobolev norms for vorticity and displacement.
+Subsequently, Section 3 focuses on the solvability of the linear system of the triple-deck system.
+Thereafter, in Section 4, we prove the main result (Theorem \ref{Main thm0}) via a Picard iteration scheme.
+Finally, we present an appendix, which provides a formal derivation of the complete triple-deck system, including asymptotic matching conditions between the viscous sublayer, main layer, and upper layer.